hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 In 2020, K8s upstream introduced a K8s extension known as the [*Hierarchical Namespace Controller* (HNC)](https://github.com/kubernetes-sigs/hierarchical-namespaces#the-hierarchical-namespace-controller-hnc).
 HNC supports hierarchical namespaces and helps cluster adminitrators manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
 Using HNC, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.

 This blog post outlines the steps to set up hierarchical namespaces in K8s in HPE GreenLake for Private Cloud Enterprise.
-It uses a list of K8s resources, such as *Role*/*RoleBinding*, *ResourceQuota* and *Secret*, to showcasae the befefits that hierarchical namespaces bring to K8s.
+It uses a list of K8s resources, such as [*Role*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)/[*RoleBinding*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding), [*ResourceQuota*](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and [*Secret*](https://kubernetes.io/docs/concepts/configuration/secret/), to showcase the benefits that hierarchical namespaces bring to K8s.

 ### Prerequisites